SAP-samples/teched2023-DA271/exercises/ex2/CurrencyConversion.md

 Let's now replicate the currency conversion data from SAP S/4 into respective artefacts in SAP Datasphere.
 As described in the introduction, this has been packaged very conveniently.

 -   Open Data Builder
 -   Choose + \> Currency Conversion Views
 -   Choose source S4_HANA

 -   Open each of the for sections for Remote Tables, Data Flows, Tables & Views and inspect what objects will be created.
 You might want to read up [background in the documentation](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/b462239ffb644d9baab4442a10a72edf.html).

--   Confirm w CREATE
+-   Confirm with CREATE
     This will generate 32 objects, namely 8 remote tables, 8 data flows, 8 local tables and 8 views

 -   Select all objects and deploy
 -   Open table Exchange Rates (SAP.CURRENCY.TABLE.TCURR)

--   Preview its data

--   Confirm it contains no data
+-   Preview the data to confirm it contains no data
-    Obviously we still need to run those 8 data flows to actually replicate the data from the remote tables (e.g. SAP.CURRENCY.RTABLE.TCURR) into the local tables.
+    We still need to run those 8 data flows to actually replicate the data from the remote tables (e.g. SAP.CURRENCY.RTABLE.TCURR) into the local tables.
 This is also required to ensure satisfactory performance during currency conversion

 ## Load currency data from S/4 - Run all data flows together via new task chain

 We could now run all 8 data flows manually; just open each one and hit run.
 Since new exchange rate data will regularly be created in S/4, we'd rather have the system do this for us.
 We’ll prepare the regular replication via a new task flow that automatically executes all 8 data flows.
 We'll run it manually for our purposes, but we could also schedule it, for e.g. a daily cadence.

 -   Create new task chain
 -   Open repository section for data flows
 -   Drag data flow "Conversion Factors (ODP)" onto the canvas and drop it on the drop zone

 -   Choose <img width="38" alt="Screenshot 2023-10-10 at 2 11 14 PM" src="https://github.com/SAP-samples/teched2023-DA271/assets/144805208/749b5878-0aad-4d83-b6ac-a7209e173436">